LanceDB provides a comprehensive suite of indexing strategies to optimize query performance across diverse workloads:

 table.create_scalar_index("label", index_type="BITMAP")

-You can check the scalar index status by using the two options above.
+Check scalar index status using the methods above.

 index_name = "label_idx"